A review of Bruichladdich’s “Classic Laddie”

 Smell: Creamy Vanilla and Fresh Fruit with Berry and Buttery Pastry, Sea Salt and Black Pepper, Toffee Fudge and a distinctive note of the Coast with all the aromas of a stony beach.

-A magnificent and undoubtedly popular dram, yet due to the vast array of exciting Bruichladdich projects underway at any one time it is still a little underrated in my opinion.
-The Classic Laddie can seem a little tame in comparison to the Octomore’s and Bere Barley’s of the world but the truth is that it is perhaps the best example of the quality which is consistently produced at this site of distilling excellence.
+It’s a magnificent and undoubtedly popular dram, but due to the vast array of exciting Bruichladdich projects underway at any one time, it’s still a bit underrated in my opinion.
+The Classic Laddie can perhaps seem a little tame in comparison to the Octomore’s and Bere Barley’s of the world but the truth is that it is perhaps the best example of the quality that is consistently produced at this excellent little distillery.